pg-support/supt-km/docs/4. Processes/e. Amazon/Amazon Support SOPs.md

 ---
 ## Repair Service
-If the customer want to request for repair service, ask them to submit a request form on the official website.
-(Email Template??)
+If the customer want to request for repair service, ask them to contact our official support team for further assistance.